fusionlanguage/fut/doc/reference.md

 assigned before it is read.
 This also applies to string storage.
 For array storage, the array is created, but its elements are not default-initialized.
-For object storage, the fields with initializers are assigned and the constructor is called if provided.
+For object storage, the fields with initializers are assigned, and the constructor is called if provided.

 Variables have the scope of the enclosing _block_.